 High muscle tone and breastfeeding

-Feeding difficulties that may be explained by high muscle tone and described in Breastfeeding Answers Made Simple, 2010 include:
+Feeding difficulties that may be explained by high muscle tone and are described in Breastfeeding Answers: A guide for helping families, 2020 p325 include:

-- A tight jaw—baby may be unable to open his mouth wide enough to take the breast properly
+- A tight jaw—baby may clench their jaw shut and seem unable to open their mouth wide enough to take the breast properly

-- Clamping—baby may clamp down on the breast
+- Clamping—baby may clamp or bite down on the breast

 - Restricted tongue movements causing bunching, humping or retraction of the tongue

-Feeding difficulties such as these can also have other causes however, for example an underweight or hungry baby may demonstrate body tension that can include tongue retraction.
-Or a baby may clamp down on the breast if they are struggling with a fast flow of milk or in a shallow latch.
-In order to rule out positioning, latch or low weight gain as causes of body tension or high muscle tone, include a lactation consultant in your health care team to ensure all aspects of your baby’s breastfeeding relationship are fully assessed.
+Feeding difficulties such as these can also have other causes however, for example an underweight or hungry baby may demonstrate body tension including tongue retraction.
+A baby may clamp down on the breast if they are struggling with a fast flow of milk or are in a shallow latch (the way baby attaches to the breast).
+In order to rule out positioning, latch or low weight gain as causes of either painful feeds or body tension/high muscle tone in your baby, include a breastfeeding specialist such as a lactation consultant in your health care team to ensure all aspects of breastfeeding are fully assessed.

 Ideas to help with muscle relaxation